 Right now, with it’s explosive growth, Poulsbo may be the hottest beer town in the state of Washington.
 When people remark about this phenomenon, many have heard of Sound Brewery; they often have not heard of the other three.

 Notwithstanding the fantastic Sound brews I previously enjoyed at the Washington Brewers Fest, the Bremerton Brewfest, and at Tizley’s, it is largely because of Sound’s scale – right out of the starting gate – that I have so looked forward to visiting the brewery.

 And I was not disappointed: I enjoyed an hour of really great beer tasting at Sound Brewery.
 I would have happily spent much more time there if I could.

 My sampler included everything listed on the blackboard plus a bonus cask ale.

 My photo shows from right to left…

-Humulo Nimbus – a potent NW take on Imperial IPA
+- Humulo Nimbus – a potent Imperial IPA

 - Reluctant IPA – Another NW IPA… blah!

-- Koperen Ketel – a wonderful Belgian-style pale ale – modeled on Orval?
+- Koperen Ketel – a Belgian-style Golden Ale

 - Belgian Style Stout (bonus) experimental cask brew – chocolate stout brewed with Belgian yeast – superb